25prabhu10/notes/docs/Languages/CSS/CSS.md

 - Font selection must be consistent through out the application (web page)

-- Proper use of white spaces (negative space).
+- Proper use of white spaces (negative space)

 - Alignment